-• Projects selected can often be completed in 9-12 months.

-• Out-of-pocket costs can be reimbursed by state funding for select projects, but will require a longer timeline.
+- Projects selected can often be completed in 9-12 months. - Out-of-pocket costs can be reimbursed by state funding for select projects but will require a longer timeline.

-For both purchased and donated conservation easements:

-- Out-of-pocket costs to complete an easement can range from \$51,000-\$64,000 and include:
+Out-of-pocket costs to complete an easement can range from \$49,000 - \$58,000, realized at various stages of the process, and include:

-- Appraisals: up to \$25,000

-- Minerals evaluation and report: \$2,000-\$3,000

-- Attorney Review: \$1,000 \$5,000
+- Restricted and Full Appraisals: up to \$25,000 - Minerals evaluation and report: \$2,000 \$3,000 - Survey: \$1,000 \$5,000

-- Survey: \$1,000 \$5,000

-- Title commitment and insurance: \$2,000-\$6,000

-- Stewardship Contribution: \$10,000

-- Project Coordination Contribution (purchase easement only): \$10,000
+- Attorney Reviews: \$1,000 \$5,000Stewardship Contribution: \$10,000 - Project Coordination Contribution (purchased easement only): \$10,000 Title commitment and insurance: \$2,000 \$6,000 (paid for by SCLT) - Total: \$49,000 \$58,000

-- Total: \$51,000 \$64,000
+Thanks to generous donations from the community, SCLT is currently able to cover due diligence costs including appraisals, mineral report, survey, title commitment and insurance for donated easements.
+Landowner is responsible only for their own attorney fees and for the stewardship fund contribution.

 The following list of questions allows SCLT to determine how your proposal matches our mission and our ability to complete a conservation easement.
-Additionally, information gathered will be used for future grant applications should SCLT choose to move forward with a purchase conservation easement on your land.
+Additionally, the information gathered will be used for future grant applications should SCLT choose to move forward with a purchase conservation easement on your land.
 Landowners must be aware that even if your conservation easement purchase is selected as one SCLT would like to pursue, there is no guarantee of funding, which is dependent upon the availability of funds from outside entities.
 Applications for conservation easements are reviewed by staff and presented to SCLT's Board of Directors.
-The windows for acceptance and review of applications are variable, and are dependent upon the timing and availability of funding opportunities.
+The windows for acceptance and review of applications are variable and are dependent upon the timing and availability of funding opportunities.
 Applications which are unsuccessful may be resubmitted in subsequent application periods.